MCV-2024-C1-Project/Team7/README.md

 In Task 4 we must generate and submit the results for a "blind" competition using our final retrieval system.

+<h2 id="files-in-this-project">📂 Files in this project</h2>

 % TODO EXPLAIN RELEVANT FILES